NJ1219/SQL-project/README.md

 ### Data Engineering

-Using your database model as a blueprint, I created a database schema for each of your tables and relationships which include data types, primary keys, foreign keys, and any other constraints I defined.
+Using the database model as a blueprint, I created a database schema for each of your tables and relationships which include data types, primary keys, foreign keys, and any other constraints I defined.
 The ERD file, schema, seed and query files are stored in the folder "SQL Files"

 ### Data Analysis